Reading time: 3 minutes

 But what does that mean, exactly, and how can it impact credit reports and credit scores?
 Here are some frequently asked questions regarding charge-offs:

 What does “charge-off” mean?
-Simply put, the lender you owe has exhausted all efforts to collect the debt.
+Simply put, a charge-off means the lender or creditor has written the account off as a loss, and the account is closed to future charges.
 It may be sold to a debt buyer or transferred to a collection agency.